ifarady/attention-in-seismic/README.md

 This channel attention module is actively under development for further improvement.
 We will continue to enhance its capabilities and incorporate updates into this repository.

-We welcome contributions and suggestions from the community to push the boundaries of seismic layer segmentation!
+We welcome contributions and suggestions from the community!

 ## Running the Code